 vessel position data; and

-the intended port of landing.
+the intended port of landing

+And any additional information deemed relevant by the observer.

 Observers shall have full access to both the unloading and the receiving vessel in order to ensure that proper verification of catches can occur.
-The Commission shall develop guidelines for the safety of observers in moving between vessels as part of the ROP.

 Receiving vessels shall only receive product from one unloading vessel at a time for each observer that is available to monitor the transhipment.

+In assisting members in verifying transhipment events and completeness of Secretariat VMS data, the Secretariat is tasked to, in cooperation with relevant CCMs, on regular basis provide information including VMS analysis to validate high seas transhipment reporting by vessels.
+This work will begin immediately and key findings summarized by the Secretariat in its annual transhipment report to the Commission, in 2025.

 Any scheme or process developed and agreed by the Commission for the cross endorsement of observers from other RFMOs as part of the ROP shall apply to this measure.